Tinkerforge/doc/source/Hardware/Bricklets/Ambient_Light.rst

    :target: ../../_images/Bricklets/ambient_light_with_master_big.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Ambient Light" in the Brick Viewer after you pressed "connect".
+If you then connect the Brick to the PC over USB, you should see a tab named "Ambient Light Bricklet" in the Brick Viewer after you pressed "connect", select it.

 If everything went as expected you can now see the exact illuminance in lux, a graphical representation of the illuminance and a graph that shows the